Fixed-fee leasehold conveyancing in Storrington:

 Storrington leasehold conveyancing Example Support Desk Enquiries

-I am in need of some leasehold conveyancing in Storrington.
-Before I set the wheels in motion I require certainty as to the number of years remaining on the lease.
+I am on look out for some leasehold conveyancing in Storrington.
+Before I get started I require certainty as to the number of years remaining on the lease.

-If the lease is registered - and 99.9% are in Storrington - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
+If the lease is recorded at the land registry - and almost all are in Storrington - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).